IvanAlejandro888/crackcryptor/README.md

 # CrackCryptor

-CrackCryptor is a simple text encryptor develop in C++ with Qt libraries, that works very fine.
+CrackCryptor is a simple text encryptor developed in C++ with Qt Creator, that works very fine.

 CrackCryptor applies a XOR logical operation to encrypt text files.